 2017 was a rough year for cybersecurity with large phishing attacks impacting governments and companies around the world.
-Even organizations with the largest IT budgets such as Google, Yahoo and Equifax fell victim to large data breaches in 2017.
+Even organizations with the largest IT budgets such as Google, Yahoo and Equifax fell victim to large data breaches.

 Every year, cybercriminals come up with new ways to trick users into giving up sensitive data or reveal credentials to their accounts.
 Phishing attacks are some of the most popular ways hackers are able to get access to data or infect an internal network with malware.
 At the beginning of 2018, cyber criminals were already coming up with innovative ideas to gain access to data.
-Here is what we've seen so far this year.
+Here are some examples of spear-phishing attacks.

 This particular spear-phishing attack targeted a certain group of people who had access to large networks.
 These large networks have bigger payloads for attackers, and by giving them access to servers, the attackers can silently either infect other machines on the network or steal data in the background without detection.
 The lesson to learn from these attacks is that special events are popular themes for phishing attacks.